 APCOM in partnership with PEPFAR under the USAID LINKAGES Project (implemented by FHI 360) and UNAIDS is hosting a regional consultation on effective and innovative community-led ICT strategies that can help countries in the region reach the UNAIDS targets.

-Over the course of 2.5 days the consultation will discuss the use of ICT by various regional entities working on the 90-90-90 targets.
-The consultation is expected to facilitate investments in initiatives led and owned by community-based organizations.
+Over the course of 2.5 days, the Consultation discussed the use of ICT by various regional entities working on the 90-90-90 targets.
+The consultation facilitated investments in initiatives led and owned by community-based organizations.
 The focus will be on innovative technologies that have shown tangible results.

 The specific objectives of the consultation are as follows: